 1.3.1.1.
-Policy Authority:
+Policy Authority

-This is the entity that decides that a set of requirements for Certificate issuance and use are sufficient for a given application.
+This entity decides that a set of requirements for Certificate issuance and use are sufficient for a given application.
 The Policy Authority (PA):

 - Establishes and maintains the CP. - Approves the establishment of trust relationships with external PKIs that offer appropriately comparable assurance. - Ensures that all aspects of the CA services, operations, and infrastructure as described in the CPS are performed in accordance with the requirements, representations, and warranties of the CP.